 The important stages of further education and employment become areas of uncertainty, facts clearly underlined by the national figures: Just over 1/3 of adults living with disabilities are in further education – 14% of whom have PMLD – but it is reported that a quarter of people living with disabilities have no qualifications compared with the national figure of 9%.
 Of the working population over 6.9 million live with a physical or learning disability, with only one in ten adults with learning disabilities being in full or part-time employment.

-The figures will only increase; most notably 14-20% for adults with learning disabilities within the next decade.
-The issue, therefore, will only become more pronounced; the effects and solution requiring immediate social change!
+The figures will only increase; most likely by 14-20% for adults with learning disabilities within the next decade.
+The challenges, therefore, will only become more pronounced and long-term solutions will likely require significant societal change and readjustment.